Node.js Integration

 Does VerifyWall work with Express, Fastify, and Koa?

 Yes.
 VerifyWall is a REST API called via fetch, so it works with any Node.js framework.
-The examples use Express, but the verification client module works identically with Fastify, Koa, Hapi, or vanilla Node.js HTTP.
+The examples use Express, but the API client module works identically with Fastify, Koa, Hapi, or vanilla Node.js HTTP.

 Is there an official Node.js SDK?